chisumo2016/Search-Engine-/README.md

 	    - Scout
 	    - Meilisearch
 - George Washington
 - John Adams
 - Thomas Jefferson
-livewire components etc
+- livewire components etc

+ ## Functionality
--The system shows the list of documents  and they are all paginated according to the requirements.
+- The system shows the list of documents  and they are all paginated according to the requirements.
--User can be  to download each of the these documents once he/she has been authenticated.
+- User can be  to download each of the these documents once he/she has been authenticated.
--User can be able to delete the document with nice error modal message (Tailwindcss UI).
+- User can be able to delete the document with nice error modal message (Tailwindcss UI).
--User can be able to search the  title of document via search engine.
+- User can be able to search the  title of document via search engine.
 This is powered by laravel scout and Meilisearch

  ## Installation Process